What is Community Management?

 - CMX Hub: The Community Industry Report

-A brand community is a group of customers, fans, and advocates who connect with each other — and with the brand — around shared values, interests, or experiences, creating loyalty that goes beyond the product.
+A brand community is a group of customers, fans, and advocates who connect with each other.
+And with the brand.
+Around shared values, interests, or.

-Social CRMSocial CRM integrates social media data and interactions into customer relationship management — tracking conversations, mentions, and engagement across platforms to build richer customer profiles and relationships.
+Social CRM integrates social media data and interactions into customer relationship management.
+Tracking conversations, mentions, and engagement across.